-Are you leaving 2017 with less money in savings than you anticipated?
+Are you starting 2018 with less money in savings than you anticipated?

 You may have had lofty goals at the beginning of the year, but didn’t have the proper tools to approach how to really make your hard-earned money work for you.